How to bulk create documents from CSV and Excel spreadsheet rows

 That's why I decided to compile everything into a blog post, where I explain how to use a picture formatter in an Excel template to populate images from a SharePoint list and Microsoft Forms submissions.

+We need to prepare an Excel template, which will work as a Maintenance/Repair request form.
 We'll pull information from a SharePoint list containing such requests or from a Microsoft Form and insert it into this template.

 To insert pictures, we'll use the picture formatter with the Auto parameter.
 With this option, you only need to specify one dimension—either width or height.
 The other dimension will be calculated automatically.